Note: This also applies to Satisfactory.

-There is a resource (power or a constructed part) that you need right now before you can continue.
+There is a resource (power, or a constructed part) that you need right now before you can continue.
 You’ll end up creating a small quick-and-dirty factory setup, somewhere off the side, that creates that resource.

 An existing factory setup isn’t able to produce resources to keep up with the demand.
 You’ll shoe-horn in more assemblers and belts, and in the process you’ll make the layout of that existing factory setup worse.
+This happens because space is limited and belts have limited throughput.

 You can refactor.